-1. The Statement of Cash Flow has been prepared basis the indirect method as set out in Ind AS -7 "Statement of Cash Flows"
+- 1. The Statement of Cash Flow has been prepared basis the indirect method as set out in Ind AS -7 "Statement of Cash Flows" - 2.
+Refer note 16 for movement of liabilities arising from financing activities

-The accompanying notes form an integral part of the financial statements
+The accompanying notes, including summary of material accounting policies and other explanatory information form an integral part of the financial statements